Even though knife throwing goes back hundreds of years, it was only in 2009 that knife throwing experienced its modern revival.

 - No perforations/cutouts/skeletonized parts: These will make the blade much weaker.
 I know skeletonized knives look cool, but they will break and be wasted money.

 - Carbon steel: Carbon steel withstands throwing better than stainless steel.
 If carbon bends, you can just hammer it back into shape.

-- Minimum 3/16 inch thick: This is a good guideline to ensure the knife is strong enough to withstand repeated throwing.
+- Minimum 3/16 inches thick: This is a good guideline to ensure the knife is strong enough to withstand repeated throwing.

 Avoid Kunai and Other Martial Art Knives/Daggers

-When you start looking you will inevitably see a lot of Japanese-style knives for sale.
+When you start looking, you will inevitably see a lot of Japanese-style knives for sale.
 These kunai knives were never meant to be thrown.
-Rather, they were used by Japanese for gardening!
+Rather, they were used by the Japanese for gardening!